sitegui/nodejs-websocket/README.md

 Binary frames are implemented as streams: when you receive binary data, you get a ReadableStream; to send binary data, you must ask for a WritableStream and write into it.
 The binary data will be divided into frames and be sent over the socket.

-Since the websocket does not allow different fragments within the same connection, you cannot send text data while sending binary data.
+You cannot send text data while sending binary data.
 If you try to do so, the connection will emit an "error" event

 ## connection.sendText(str, [callback])
 Sends a given string to the other side.
-You can't send text data in the middle of a binary transmition.
+You can't send text data in the middle of a binary transmission.

 `callback` will be added as a listener to write operation over the socket

 ## connection.beginBinary()
 Asks the connection to begin transmitting binary data.
 Returns a WritableStream.
-The binary trasmition will end when the WritableStream finishs (like when you call .end on it)
+The binary transmission will end when the WritableStream finishes (like when you call .end on it)

 ## connection.sendBinary(data, [callback])
-Sends a single chunck of binary data (like calling connection.beginBinary().end(data))
+Sends a single chunk of binary data (like calling connection.beginBinary().end(data))

 `callback` will be added as a listener to write operation over the socket